7.92×33mm Kurz: Chambered firearms

+The only known belt-fed light machine gun chambered in 7.92x33mm Kurz was the Koucký ZK 423 as a rival to the soviet RD44.

 A number of Karabiner 98 rifles have appeared for sale on the European market in this caliber with "NUR FÜR KURZ PATRONE" (only for short cartridge) stamped on the barrel.
 While there were a few Karabiner 98 rifles made in this caliber for testing during the war, these rifles are deemed by specialists and collectors to have been rechambered post-war.

+The Heereswaffenamt office considered to use the FG 42 in 7.92x33mm with a few first models chambered and tested.

 A small number of Remington XP-100 bolt-action target pistols were made in 7.92×33mm Kurz.

 Lothar-Walther manufactures new Mauser 98 barrels chambered in 7.92×33mm Kurz.

+In 2010, a gunsmith Eric Kinsel was dealing with a shortage of the rare ammunition for the AMT pistol.
+He discovered that the case length of 7.92x33mm Kurz was almost identical to 33mm cartridges such as .30 carbine and .50AE etc, and handloaders could simply reverse the bullets in the cases to have a much cheaper source of ammunition and fit into existing magazines.
+While the boat-tailed bullets performed acceptably, there was little demand and few conversion barrels were produced.

-Schwaben Arms GmbH of Rottweil, Germany offers newly made K98K rifles in 7.92×33mm Kurz (also known as 8x33 in Europe) in addition to 8mm Mauser and 7.62x51mm NATO.
+Schwaben Arms GmbH of Rottweil, Germany offers newly made K98k rifles in 7.92×33mm Kurz (also known as 8x33 in Europe) in addition to 8mm Mauser and .308 Winchester.

 Post-World War II

 After World War II, the cartridge was tested and used in prototype rifles in Argentina and Belgium, amongst other nations, during the late 1940s and early 1950s.
 The first FN FAL prototype was designed to fire the cartridge when NATO was organized.
 After the war it was manufactured by East Germany (the German Democratic Republic), the Czechoslovak Socialist Republic, and Egypt.

 Spain continued development after the war, creating a few variants of the cartridge, such as tracer rounds, boat-tailed rounds and slightly shorter bullets that have a lead core.
 These developments were encouraged by Calzada Bayo, a Spanish lieutenant colonel.
 However, they were cancelled in favour of a more radical cartridge, 7.92×40mm CETME.
 Finally, Spanish CETME rifles were chambered for a variant of the 7.62×51mm NATO round.